'Exploring the Chiltern Escarpment': a walk between Coombe Hill and Whiteleaf Hill

 As you enter the National Trust property through the gate by the entrance to the car park, you will see three distinct footpaths.
 Take the left of these paths: a grassy and slightly overgrown path, which runs roughly parallel with the property boundary fence.
 Stay left (10-20m from the fence) and pass between 2 cattle troughs.
 The path soon passes through an area of scrub woodland.
 After 200m, turn left through a metal gate and join the Ridgeway path.
 Follow this way-marked path for another 200m through the woodland.
 You will eventually meet a road.
 Turn right, following the road downhill for 100m.
 Immediately after a fenced driveway (Lodge Hill Game Farm), turn left following the Ridgeway signpost.
 Continue following the Ridgeway signposts and waymarks through the woodland for 600m in a southerly direction ignoring several crossing paths.
 The Ridgeway then turns right, heading downhill for a further 500m until you reach a road.
 There is a farm shop and café at Buckmoorend Farm, about 50m along the track to the left.

 Staying on the same side of the road, cross the lane that leads to Buckmoorend Farm and pick up a sign-posted bridleway that starts just to the left of the hedgerow in front of you.
 It is also signposted as the Icknield Way.
 Follow this path, which runs along the edge of a field, with the hedgerow and the road on your right.
 After 250m, the path, the hedge and the road all curve to the left.
 The path then enters a narrow belt of woodland and follows it between a field on your left and the road on your right, eventually emerging on the road opposite a track leading to a field.
-Cross the road with care and follow the track into the field for a few metres until you see a signpost to a bridleway on your right.
-Follow the bridleway uphill into an area of woodland (Pond Wood) with occasional views of Chequers on your right.
-You come to an area has been recently logged so take care to keep on the footpath.
-After the path bends left keep ahead across the slope of the hill for about 200m until you reach two closely spaced footpath markers with a wide, recently logged track just past the second post.
-Continue over this track to join a footpath that heads downhill to meet a track next to a metal gate.
+Cross the road with care and follow the track uphill, passing to the right of a metal field gate.
+Continue uphill into an area of woodland (Pond Wood) with occasional views of Chequers on your right.
+Take care to keep on the footpath.
+You reach two closely spaced footpath markers.
+Take the right fork after these, keeping in the direction of the two markers and continue downhill to meet a track next to a metal gate.

 Chequers is a 16th-century mansion, although there has been a house on the site since the 12th century.
 The house was given to the nation as a country retreat for the serving Prime Minister in 1917 and it has been used for that purpose since 1921.
 Extending between Chequers and the gatehouse you can see Victory Drive, the fine avenue of beech trees planted by Sir Winston Churchill.

 Turn right uphill along the track for 35m then bear turn left on a signed footpath.
 Follow this path parallel to the road until you reach some steps.
 Descend the steps and turn immediately left to meet a road.
 Cross the road and follow the Bridleway opposite, which is also marked as the Icknield Way.
 Follow the bridleway through the woodland, with mostly fields to your left for 800m.
 Ignore any crossing paths.
-At a T-junction, take the bridleway to the right then almost immediately swing to the left (ignore the path half right that passes through a gate).
-The path now starts to head steadily uphill.
-After about 100m turn right onto a smaller path.
+At a T-junction, take the bridleway to the right then almost immediately swing to the left to join an uphill track.
+After about 30m uphill, at a path crossing, turn right then join the path to the left of a metal field gate.
 This takes you up to join a path close to the top of the woods.

 Bear right along the joining path.
 This meanders through the woodland, with a field to your left and a steep wooded downhill slope on your right.
 You will eventually meet the Ridgeway once more at a T-junction.
 Turn right onto this broad path.
 After 200m you will meet a gate where you will enter an open area at the top of Whiteleaf Hill, overlooking Princes Risborough.
 This is a nice spot for a picnic, with expansive views south along the Chiltern Escarpment and west across the Oxford Plain.